-From surgical creation of dialysis access to minimally invasive procedures to help maintain a healthy access, our expert staff aim to navigate you through your journey
+From surgical creation of dialysis access (AV Fistula or AV Graft) to minimally invasive procedures to help maintain a healthy access, our expert staff will help navigate you through your journey

 Once your nephrologist has determined that you will need to begin dialysis you may be referred to our practice where we will then assist you throughout this journey.
 You will meet our surgeon who will discuss peritoneal dialysis or hemodialysis, the surgical options and the overall plan for you.
 We consider it our duty to you and your loved ones through the initiation of dialysis, maintenance of your access, interventions or any issues that arise with your access.
 Ultimately, we hope our patients are candidates for, and undergo, successful kidney transplantation.

 Enlarged prostate (BPH) affects a large percentage of men over the age of 65.
-We offer an innovative, outpatient procedure to treat this condition.
+We offer an innovative, outpatient procedure to treat this condition by our world-class physicians.

 Men have unique health issues.
 At the Vascular Institute of Virginia, we specialize in treating some of these unique conditions that can affect the male population.